kubesphere/dev-guide/sites/extension-dev-guide/content/en/quickstart/hello-world-extension-anatomy/_index.md

 ### Features

-Use `src/index.js` to register [navigation bars](../../feature-customization/menu/) and [internationalization modules](../../feature-customization/internationalization/) to ks-console.
+Use `src/index.js` to register [navigation menus](../../feature-customization/menu/) and [internationalization modules](../../feature-customization/internationalization/) with ks-console.

 ```js
 import routes from './routes';